Matt-Warnock/CoduraWise/README.md

 #### Front-end

-React Native Library using TypeScript and Sass in an S3 bucket.
+React JS using TypeScript and Sass in an S3 bucket.

 #### Back-end